Early Detection of Ovarian Cancer: Challenges, Hope, and the Path Forward

 Less Invasive Treatments

 Early-stage ovarian cancer often requires less aggressive treatment.
-This can mean fewer side effects and a quicker return to normal life for patients.
+This means fewer side effects and a quicker return to normal life.

 Emotional and Psychological Benefits